Nasi GorengRendangGado-GadoSoto

 Gado-Gado

-Gado-Gado is Indonesia's vibrant salad, a colorful medley of blanched vegetables, tofu, and eggs, all tied together with a luscious peanut sauce.
-It's a testament to the cuisine's ability to transform simple ingredients into a cohesive dish.
+Gado-Gado is Indonesia's salad — blanched vegetables, tofu, and eggs, all tied together with a rich peanut sauce.
+It shows how the cuisine turns simple ingredients into one cohesive dish.

 Why start here · Sample this dish to experience the harmony and freshness that define Indonesian salads.